 Trail Improvements & Expansion Project

 - Work with yurt owners to skirt the yurts with a re-route of Stagecoach Road.

 - Smooth Bear Claw for grooming.

-- Create a meandering, groomed trail ("Poole’s Haunt") through mature maple forest from Dead River Run to Upper Crow’s Foot.
+- Create a meandering, groomed trail (Poole’s Haunt) through mature maple forest from Dead River Run to Upper Crow’s Foot.
 This trail will offer an additional choice of loops on moderate terrain and provide a direct, groomable connection to the Gateway Loop and the more reliable, high elevation snowpack in the Bald Hill area.
 It will also provide a way to avoid logging impact in the Stagecoach Road/Woodchuck Ramble area of the network when that occurs.

-- Work with the VT Dept of Forests, Parks, and Recreation (FPR) to establish a groomable trail that starts at the Madrid Junction intersection of Dead River Run and Skunk Brook Trail, and then climbs gradually within Camel's Hump State Park to a connection with the Gateway Loop (2300’ elevation) at the base of 3000’ Bald Hill.
+- Work with the VT Dept of Forests, Parks, and Recreation (FPR) to establish a groomable network of trails that starts at the Madrid Junction intersection of Dead River Run and Skunk Brook Trail and then climbs gradually within CHSP to a connection with the Gateway Loop (2200’ elevation) at the base of 3000’ Bald Hill.
 This project would create access to scenic terrain featuring mature maple forest and gentle contours with appeal to a broad cross section of skiers.

-- Work with Vermont FPR and the Catamount Trail Association (CTA) to formalize a backcountry zone on Bald Hill and explore the possibilities for additional moderate terrain in CHSP to the west of Bald Hill.
+- Work with Vermont Dept. of FPR and the Catamount Trail Association (CTA) to formalize a backcountry/telemark zone on Bald Hill and explore the possibilities for additional moderate terrain in CHSP to the west of Bald Hill.